xero/dotfiles/README.md

 echo 'export ZDOTDIR="$HOME"/.config/zsh' >>/etc/zsh/zshenv
 ```

+i like to run these __before__ cloning my dotfiles and using stow, to prevent these dirs from being symlinks.

 # neovim

 with it's tight integration to the unix shell, [vim](http://www.vim.org) has been my editor of choice for years. once you start to grok movements and operators you quickly begin manipulating, not just editing text files. and in the shell, everything is just text ;D these days i'm a full time [neovim](https://neovim.io) user. it's just better than normal vim at this point imho.